Understanding Bed Rest Basics for Alzheimer’s Caregivers

 If you have a loved one who is in the final stages of Alzheimer's and on bed rest, there are some basics you need to know.

 What does bed rest mean?
-What can you do to help them out during this time?
-How do you stick to a routine while on bed rest?
+What can you do to help them during this time?
+How do you stick to a routine?
 Read on for answers to these questions and more.
-Knowing what to expect can help make this experience a little easier for everyone involved.
+Knowing what to expect helps make this experience easier for everyone involved.

-Bed rest may mean different things to different people, but in the context of Alzheimer's, it generally means the final stages of the illness.
+Bed rest may mean different things to different people, but in the context of Alzheimer's, it generally refers to the final stages of the illness.

 The final stages of Alzheimer's can be difficult for both the person with the disease and their loved ones.
 Typically, at this stage, the person with Alzheimer's requires complete bed rest and close supervision.